Burn barrels are an integral part of life for plenty of households.

 - You should also hose down the area around your burn barrel before the fire gets going.
 That will help keep sparks from igniting dust and debris.
 The wet ground acts as a firebreak, even if the worst happens and the barrel tips over.
 Then keep your hose nearby during the fire, just in case.

 - Before every burn, clear out ashes from your burn barrel.
 Ashes can keep your fire from burning cleanly, or they can lead to sparks shooting up in the air.
 Either way, dumping your ashes helps you keep your fire safely inside the barrel.
-That prevents wild fires and pollution at the same time.
+That prevents wildfires and pollution at the same time.

 - For your own personal safety, never ever use gas, oil, kerosene, or any other non-standard chemical to start the fire.
 Gas and kerosene aren’t flammable, they’re explosive.
 That means that lighting gas on fire can and might kill you if you’re not careful.
 Even if they don’t explode, they produce seriously smelly smoke.
 Use things that are designed to start fires, not run an engine.
 That’s better for you and for the environment.

 - Once you’ve got the fire going, only feed it natural substances.
 Burning plastics, pesticides, and other chemicals will result in poisonous or cancer-causing smoke.
 Even if you stay upwind, your neighbors and the local environment will end up with problems later.
-Burn yard waste, food scraps, paper products, and other natural substance.
+Burn yard waste, food scraps, paper products, and other natural substances.
 If you wouldn’t lick it or put it in the microwave, don’t burn it.

 - Always be careful handling the burn barrel and adding more fuel.
 Remember, it’s hot.
 Use fire tongs and fire-proof gloves to keep yourself safe.
 Keep polyester and plastic away from the burn barrel, because they’ll probably melt.
 Keep the barrel only half-full, so it doesn’t tip over.